The origins

 2015-2021

-Since 2015 the president of the Società Dante Alighieri has been Andrea Riccardi.
+Since 2015 the president of Società Dante Alighieri has been Andrea Riccardi.
 In a 2018 provision, it revoked the provision for the expulsion of Jewish members and associates that dated back to the racial laws of 1938.
 In support of the cultural sector and the nation, a new phase of Italian extroversion (Italsimpatia) has taken shape in the inauguration of the Italian School in Tirana, and the Italo Calvino School in Moscow.
 For the first time in the Society's history, the 83rd Congress (Italy, Argentina, World: Italian unites us) was held outside Europe.
 The surprising unifying ability of the Italian language overseas is clear to see.
 In 2016, a coordinated technical round table was launched with the Ministry of Foreign Affairs, Ministry of Cultural Heritage and Rai Television at Palazzo Firenze, leading to the creation of an integrated promotion plan entitled #Vivereall'Italiana.
 On the seventh centenary of the death of the Supreme Poet, the Society is embarking on a major digital transformation with the Dante.global platform, a "monument to Dante" and an opportunity for a relaunch of the Italian cultural system.

 2015-2021